whitneyburton/portfolios/students/1611-front/staci-mcwilliams/20150421-Staci-McWilliamM3.md

 Staci is a joy to work with and consistently kept us positive and motivated.
 I look forward to working with her again soon.
 -	Confidence
-o	Staci knows a ton and if she doesn’t know right away she knows how to figure it out.
+-	Staci knows a ton and if she doesn’t know right away she knows how to figure it out.
 At times, I could feel that she was doubting herself when she already had the answer.
 She should trust her intuition and allow space for mistakes.

 ### From Tim Brandle (Partner on Swapi Box)